Read your Daisy recordings from Claude, Cursor, or any MCP client

 • What did Maria say about pricing across our last three calls?

-• Summarise everything happening with the Garna deal across every Daisy session that mentions it.
+• Summarise everything happening with the Garna deal across every Daisy recording that mentions it.

 Drafting